 - There is also the value gap where the design of the products and services do not meet the customers’ expectations.

-- And finally, there is the emotional gap, where the customer feels that the brand does not care about their concerns.
+- And finally, there is the emotional gap, where customer don’t feel understood by their banks. .

-With the customer experience as the primary focus, most financial institutions will shift to experience-driven metrics to evaluate their performance.
-The key performance indicators of digital banking products will assess how ably companies are engaging with the customer.
+With customer experience as the primary focus, most financial institutions will shift to experience-driven metrics to evaluate their performance.
+The key performance indicators of digital banking products will assess how competently they’re engaging with customers.
 The metrics will not just look at the operational efficiency but also how comfortable the customers are using them.
 The new metrics will consider user feedback which includes user comments, ratings, and recommendations.

-Financial institutions can switch to these new metrics without many new investments.
-The metrics that FIs can evaluate include app store ratings, net promoter scores, customer lifetime value, reasons why most customers contact support, app retention and switch rates, active customer volume, etc.
+Financial institutions can switch to these new metrics without making many new investments.
+The metrics that financial institutions can evaluate include app store ratings, net promoter scores, customer lifetime value, reasons why most customers contact support, app retention and switch rates, active customer volume, and other such parameters.

-Emotional intelligence has become even more dominant after the pandemic.
+Emotional intelligence has become a non-negotiable requirement for financial institutions.
 While banks and financial institutions have primarily marketed their IQ, EQ is slowly becoming a salient part of the equation.
 Newer technologies, such as artificial intelligence, are enabling fintech institutions to be less robotic.
 For example, BELLA is a banking platform that shows how brands can integrate EQ into banking.
-It provides a conversational banking platform with a massive focus on the community.
+It acts as a conversational banking platform with a focus on fostering a community.

 An issue with modern digital banking systems is the lack of consistency.
-Legacy banks experienced digitization in phases.
+Legacy banks experience digitization in phases.
 It has led to a fragmentation of user experience across the channels in their ecosystem.
 Visual elements across apps and websites look and behave differently.
-The internet banking website, the apps, the ATMs: each have their distinct interface.
+The internet banking website, the apps, the ATMs: each have their distinct interface that lack parity.
 For example, the State Bank of India has multiple apps for investment, payments, card management.
 They even have an app that unifies all these features.
-Each of them has a different UI and design system.
-This UX is also completely different from the user experience that the website and the ATMs provide.
+Each of them have a different UI and design system.
+This UX is also completely different from that of the website.

 Customers expect all channels to provide a consistent experience when using digital banking.
 A unified experience will help establish a smooth transition as the customer switches between different banking platforms.

 Banks are increasingly partnering with fintech companies to integrate digital processes in their businesses.
 Traditional banks are often too big to be digitized in a short span of time.
 Phased digitization has also caused fragmentation.
 Hence, banks can partner with fintech companies and startups to bring innovation and convenience to their customers.
 The partnerships can be for various reasons.
 For instance, Commerzbank partnered with IDnow to help verify customers over video calls.
 FidorBank has partnered with CurrencyCloud for its e-Payment system.
 Similarly, Bankia collaborated with Euro bits to provide invoicing services for SMEs.
 The idea of co-opetition over competition is gaining more prominence with strategic partnerships between financial institutions.

 Today, customers expect more from their favorite brands.
-For instance, people want to be associated with institutions that care for society and environment.
-And people do not hesitate to contribute to a cause.
-Banks can help their customers create a positive impact on the planet.
-It will help them stand out in the competitive market.
+For instance, people want to be associated with institutions that care for the society and environment.
+Most new-age customers today do not hesitate to contribute to a cause.
+Moreover, they resonate with institutions that imbibe these values.

 For example, the green fintech initiative: a collaboration between fintech and climate tech, makes banking sustainable.
-Banking solutions like Tomorrow and Bunq promise to make digital banking more sustainable.
-Platforms like Beyonic provides digital payment solutions to SMEs in Africa.
+Banking solutions like Tomorrow and Bunq promise to make digital banking more viable.

-The pandemic reminded every business of its purpose and what it has to offer to its clients.
-Customers expect banks and financial institutions to have their back, understand them, and help them out actively.
-The shift to digital that started way before the pandemic has suddenly accelerated.
-This situation has also provided financial brands with an opportunity to rethink their purpose, modify their mission statement and make the digital banking experience more personal, empathetic, and understanding.
+Customers expect banks and financial institutions to have their back, and understand their financial goals and aspirations.
+The need for digitization has accelerated irrespective of the industry being discussed.
+It has provided financial institutions with an opportunity to rethink their purpose, modify their mission statement and make the digital banking experience more personal, empathetic, and understanding.

 We help brands connect with their customers in a more efficient way.
-Explore our sales efficiency solutions for banking and financial services to thrive in the modern world of financial services.
+Explore our low-code/no code sales efficiency solutions for banking and financial services to thrive in the modern world of financial services.